AntidoteDB/antidote/docs/index.md

                  <div class="panel-body">
                      <h4>Highly Available Transactions (HATs)</h4>
                      <p>In some cases, the application needs to maintain
                     some relation between updates to different objects.
-AntidoteDB provides causal consistency across all replicas, snapshot reads and atomic multi-object updates.</p>
+Antidote provides causal consistency across all replicas, snapshot reads and atomic multi-object updates.</p>
                      <a href="rawapi.html" class="btn btn-primary">Learn More</a>
                  </div>